Your last chance to buy SketchUp Perpetual Licenses

 With the advent of subscriptions to the SketchUp family of products, this move was inevitable.
 Users of Classic Perpetual licenses keen on moving across to the subscription model can give us a call or drop us a line.

+The scheduled change to SketchUp licensing should be a smooth transition.
 For all Cadsoft Solutions customers affected by these changes and with questions about what this means for you and your business, our team are here to help.
 Please contact us and we’ll be happy to help you understand these changes along with any other product questions you may have.
 Email or telephone +44 (0)1223 787272

 It’s important to remember, November 4, 2020, is the deadline for purchasing SketchUp perpetual licenses and maintenance and support renewals.
 Mark this date in your calendar!